 Building Your Website is Killing Your Business

-I cannot even begin to explain how many times over the past several years that we have built or redesigned a website for a client and when it goes live, they are ready to pop bottles of champagne and celebrate because they can check it off their to-do list as finished.
+I cannot even begin to explain how many times over the past several years we have built or redesigned a website for a client and when it goes live, they are ready to pop bottles of champagne and celebrate because they can check it off their to-do list as finished.
 This celebratory moment is often around the same time when many business owners start to become complacent because there is a fundamental misunderstanding about what truly just happened.

 So what did just happen?
 As you may have figured out by now, you unfortunately didn’t reach the finish line, in fact, you just lined up at the starting line.
 By building or redesigning your website you have now have thrown your hat in the ring with thousands of other companies just like yours.